kubernetes/enhancements/keps/sig-cli/2985-public-krm-functions-registry/README.md

 ### Publisher

-A publisher can be a project/community in Kubernetes or a company.
-For example, it can be Kustomize, KubeFlow, Apple or Google.

-When publishing a function, the contributor can choose to publish it on behalf of a publisher.
+When publishing a function, the contributor MUST publish it on behalf of a publisher.
+We can revisit this decision later if there are requests to relax it when publisher is an individual.

+A publisher can be one of the following:

+- A project, community or SIG in Kubernetes: e.g. Kustomize, KubeFlow or SIG-CLI.
+- A company: e.g. Apple or Google.
+- A GitHub organization: e.g. github.com/myorg
+- An individual: e.g. foo@example.com

-To publish on behalf of a k8s project/community, at least one of the maintainers of the project/community must approve the change.
+All publishers must specify maintainers in a OWNERS file which is a convention in kubernetes.
+Whenever changes (e.g. adding new functions) are made in a publisher, at least one of the maintainers must approve the change.

 To publish on behalf of a company: